Credits: MA level, 10 ECTS

 class10 | week 45, 8 Nov | Algorithmic Culture and Machine Learning

-This assignment is helping you to understanding what’s machine learning.
+This assignment is helping you to understanding what’s machine learning (or the cultural implications of machine learning).
 Based on the 3 assigned readings, present the topic ‘what is machine learning from a technical and cultural perspectives’ in a digital graphic poster format.
-The poster should include the concepts from the text and your association (You may also take a look at the poster design from Anatomy of an AI System for inspiration)
+The poster should include the concepts from the text and your association (You may also take a look at the poster design from Anatomy of an AI System for inspiration).
+Write a short individual reflection about the sense making process.
+Upload the digital poster + your reflection on your research journal before class.
+Print out the poster for class sharing.

 - Alan F. Blackwell, “Artificial Intelligence and the Abstraction of Cognitive Labour” (draft), 2018. (on blackboard)